Best Solar Companies of 2026

 • Inverters turn sunlight into usable energy.
 The solar inverter converts the direct current (DC) electricity produced by the solar panels into alternating current (AC) electricity that can be used to power your home or business.

 • Monitoring lets you keep track of your system through an app.
-Monitoring apps provide real-time data on the performance of your solar panels.
+Monitoring apps give you real-time data on the performance of your solar panels.
 You get an alert if there's a drop in performance.
 Some advanced monitoring systems let your solar installation company access performance data remotely, which facilitates quick repairs.

 How do solar installations work?